Links on Android Authority may earn us a commission. Learn more.

 Do the earbuds stay connected?

 Bluetooth 5.0 support combined with Google’s long-range wireless technology, allow the ‘buds to remain connected to your smartphone even if it’s three rooms away.
-Three rooms in my Chicago apartment is much smaller than three rooms in a suburban home, but generally speaking, a layer or two of drywall won’t interfere with connectivity.
+Three rooms in my Chicago apartment are much smaller than three rooms in a suburban home, but generally speaking, a layer or two of drywall won’t interfere with connectivity.
 If you’re an outdoor athlete, say you run on the community track, these are the earbuds for you: they can remain connected the entire length of an American football field when outside as there are fewer physical and electrical barriers.

 To our surprise, the Google Pixel Buds (2020) only support AAC and SBC.
 The former performs unreliably on Android devices, which is distressing.
 Seeing how these are intended to be used with Android phones, Google Pixel phones in particular, the lack of an Android-friendly high-quality Bluetooth codec has me, and the folks at SoundGuys, befuddled.